ajessu/jobeet-docs/en/the-data-model.rst

       }
     }

-Now each time symfony needs a text representation of a category, it calls the ``__toString()`` method which returns the category name.
+Now each time Symfony2 needs a text representation of a category, it calls the ``__toString()`` method which returns the category name.
 As we will need a text representation of all model classes at one point or another, let's define a ``__toString()``